 It is clear that as businesses emerge from lockdown, things will look very different from just four months ago.
 Crowe’s ‘Getting Back on Track’ is a suite of business insight tools which address the urgent need to fund losses you might have sustained through to planning for a successful, strategic and operational safe return and a prosperous future.
 In addition, you will find links to our Business and Personal Change Success tools.
 We will continue to update this content as more funding streams are revealed and best practice develops for individuals and businesses alike.

 Based on academic research and an up to the minute understanding of these rapidly evolving fraud and cybercrime issues, our series of insights can protect you and your business now and in to the future.

 As the lockdown measures ease and businesses get back on track, future funding needs remain uncertain for many.
-With the 31 January 2021 deadline for CBILS and CLBILS applications, we have gathered a suite of guidance to help navigate the process as well as survive and thrive post COVID-19.
+We have gathered a suite of guidance to help navigate the process as well as survive and thrive post COVID-19.

 Businesses continue to face cashflow uncertainty and cash management will be critical to business success in the coming months.
 Making the most of tax reliefs and close management of your taxes will contribute to your resources for investment for the future.
 Read some of our latest insights and guidance.

 Temporary VAT rate reduction to 5% for the hospitality and tourism industry - how should businesses prepare, to take advantage of the reduced VAT rates beginning on 15 July 2020 and continue until 30 September 2021.

 Services that are paramount in the current crisis

 Throughout the COVID-19 pandemic it is vital that certain obligations and processes are carried out effectively and correctly.
 Here are two essential areas of tax management.